immunefi-team/Bounty_Boosts/Alchemix/31558 - [SC - Insight] Discrepancy in MAX_PROPOSAL_NUMERATOR Value in ....md

 # Discrepancy in MAX_PROPOSAL_NUMERATOR Value in AlchemixGovernor Contract

-Submitted on Tue May 21 2024 03:40:57 GMT-0400 (Atlantic Standard Time) by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 09:40:57 UTC by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31558